m-rivera/m-rivera.github.io/blog.md

 I gave my opinion on the picket line, but thought that they needed expanding in writing.

 **In response to 1:**
 Strikes have a long term benefit for workers in general, whether the demands are met or not.
-We are here not only to ask that things improve but to send a message to university leaders: further attacks on education will be met with more disruption, so thin twice.
+We are here not only to ask that things improve but to send a message to university leaders: further attacks on education will be met with more disruption, so think twice.

 Nevertheless, it is urgent that we improve conditions of university communities, and our present demands are realisable.
 Why, then, inflict disruption upon students rather than VCs and management?